 Description

-The two uppermost steps on the south face of the base were altered around 1949 to commemorate ten parishioners who died as a result of the Second World War.
-The dates ‘1939-1945’ are inscribed into the chamfered edge of the top step with the names of two parishioners into the face.
-The second step from the top has had a section cut in line with the face of the top step to create a flat surface inscribed with a further eight names and a small cross below the central two names.
+In 1949, the two uppermost steps on the south face of the base were altered to commemorate ten parishioners who died as a result of the Second World War.
+The dates ‘1939-1945’ are inscribed into the chamfered edge of the top step, along with the names of two parishioners on its face.
+The second step from the top has a section cut to create a flat surface that is inscribed with an additional eight names and a small cross below the central two names.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.